 How Much Food Should My Baby Be Eating?

-The truth is that all babies are different and have different appetites.
-Some babies eat a lot right from the word go, while others take a while to come around to the idea of solids and may only eat small amounts to start with.
+Some babies eat a lot right from the word go, while others take a while to get used to solids and may only eat small amounts to start with.

 Both are totally normal.